vungocastis/online-opsec/README.md

 * Elevation Of Privilege

 ## Tools
-Different tools for staying safe Online
+Different tools for staying safe Online.

 ### Browsers
 * [Firefox](https://www.mozilla.org/en-US/firefox/) - "*...is a free and open-source[24] web browser developed by the Mozilla Foundation and its subsidiary, the Mozilla Corporation.
 Firefox uses the Gecko layout engine to render web pages, which implements current and anticipated web standards.*" - [Source](https://en.wikipedia.org/wiki/Firefox)